Table of Contents

 How users benefit:

-- Quicker updates and better app performance
+- Faster updates and improved app performance

 - Fewer design bugs in deployed systems